-Skin discoloration and dark spots in the legs are also very common.
-But in certain cases, it can be a symptom of an underlying serious disease.
+Skin discoloration and dark spots on the feet and ankles, in particular, become more common as you advance in age.
+But in certain cases, it can be a symptom of vein disease.

 Before you panic, know that some skin discoloration disorders go away on their own and won’t require medication.
+But if it’s caused by vein disease, you may need surgery.
 Thus, it’s important to know what caused the change in pigmentation to implement proper treatment.

 Most skin discolorations in the lower leg are caused by hemosiderin staining.
+It’s usually a result of a condition called chronic venous insufficiency.
 This happens when red blood cells are broken down and the hemoglobin releases iron.
 The excess iron is then stored as hemosiderin in the tissues under your skin.
-This causes the visible dark spots that sometimes extend from your lower leg down to your ankles.
+This causes visible dark brown spots that sometimes extend from your lower legs down to your ankles.

-Some of the most common disorders associated with hemosiderin staining include:
+Some of the most common causes of hemosiderin staining include:

 - sun damage